-PDF – PDF output is based on a plug-in that produces XSL Formatting Objects (XSL-FO) output.
-The XSL-FO output may be converted to PDF using an open-source rendering tool (Apache FOP) or commercial tools such as RenderX XEP or Antenna House Formatter.
+PDF – PDF output is generated from XSL Formatting Objects (XSL-FO) via an open-source formatter (Apache FOP) or commercial tools such as Antenna House Formatter or RenderX XEP.

 HTML Help – Microsoft Compiled HTML Help output produces a compiled help (.chm) file with HTML topics, table of contents, and index.